 As a CS leader, predicting risk, getting ahead of renewals, and offering proactive connections are paramount to helping your organization reach its growth target.

-Are AI and machine learning always beneficial?
+Is AI and automation always beneficial?

-Machine learning and AI in general are in the CSM and customer’s best interest.
+Automation and AI in general are in the CSM and customer’s best interest.
 However, there are three important caveats to that statement.

 - You should always leverage the expertise and relationship management skills of your CSMs to give a final recommendation on a customer.
 At the end of the day, AI enables a great CSM to be even more effective, but always includes their analysis and review of the data.